Skip to main content

 Conclusion

-Spring Boot 3.1.0 improved the Developer Experience (DX) by adding out-of-the-box support for Testcontainers.
-Spring Boot and Testcontainers integration works seamlessly with your local Docker, on CI and with Testcontainers Cloud too.
+To improve this developer experience, Spring Boot 3.1.0 added out-of-the-box support for Testcontainers.
+Spring Boot and Testcontainers integration works seamlessly with your local Docker, on CI, and with Testcontainers Cloud too.